 |

-- Schroth Industries is a wood
+- Schroth

-treatment plant and lumber yard located in Indiana,
+Industries is a wood treatment plant and lumber yard located in

-business, which has been in his family for three
+which has been in his family for three generations.
+Established in 1920

-was originally a sawmill that supplied mine timbers
+originally a sawmill that supplied mine timbers to the booming mining

-the business' scope by expanding it into a retail
+scope by expanding it into a retail yard.
+In 1960 Walter Jr. exited the

-lumber treatment plant while also retaining some
+treatment plant while also retaining some retail business through the

-fasteners, and treated lumber.
+sales of belts, pulleys, fasteners, and treated lumber.

 |

-- In 1988, Walter Jr. transferred
+- In 1988, Walter Jr. transferred Schroth

-Schroth Industries to the current owner, Walter
+Industries to the current owner, Walter Schroth III.
+Walter Schroth has

-business since his childhood, working for his father
+been involved in the business since his childhood, working for his

-consultant while attending college.
-In 1992, due to
+attending college.
+In 1992, due to the decline in the mining industry,

-III diversified from mining timbers to a high end
+Walter Schroth III diversified from mining timbers to a high end

 pressure treated wood product called UltraWood.
-He
+He is in fact the first

-to Western Pennsylvania.
-Mr. Schroth has a
+person to introduce UltraWood to Western Pennsylvania.
+Mr. Schroth has

-Bachelor's Degree in Forest Management from Colorado
+a Bachelor's Degree in Forest Management from Colorado State University

-Administration from the University of Idaho.
+and a Masters in Business Administration from the University of Idaho.